The Dual Living Dream: A Guide to Zoning and Permitting for Duplex Homes in Sydney

 Detailed Assessment

 Considering community feedback, council planners will thoroughly assess your DA against all relevant policies, zoning regulations, and development standards.
 They will determine if the proposal is appropriate for approval, subject to certain conditions.
+This assessment will consider factors such as the costs involved, the potential for dual income streams, and compliance with rules for residential zones.

 Determination Outcome